danielabar/meblog/src/markdown/postman-alternative-vscode.md

   - "Build and Publish a Presentation with RevealJS and Github"
 ---

+**Update (March 2025):** Added a section on how to [upload files](../postman-alternative-vscode#file-uploads) using the VSCode REST Client, expanding its capabilities as a Postman alternative.
+This is especially useful for APIs that require file-based input, such as Azure OpenAI Batch processing.

 If you've been doing web development for any length of time, you've probably built or worked on an HTTP REST style API and needed a REST Client to test it.
 [Postman](https://www.postman.com/product/rest-client/) is a very popular choice and I used to reach for this all the time.
 However, I'd like to share another tool, a VS Code extension that is working better for me, as an alternative to Postman.

 But first, why not just stick with Postman?
 Below I've outlined a few pain points that have caused me to seek out an alternative.